Website refresh coming soon

 • all construction costs, infrastructure charges and other levies and fees are paid, and

-• all development conditions have been met (including all required certificates).
+• all development conditions are met (including all required certificates).

-You require an approved survey plan to register the individual lots.
+You must have an approved survey plan to register the individual lots.
 Registration occurs with the State Government's Titles Queensland.
 This is your responsibility once council approves your survey plan.

 Your survey plan will be in one of the following formats: